With a pen stroke, President Joe Biden cancels Keystone XL pipeline project | DW | 21.01.2021

 In 2018, a federal judge temporarily blocked construction, saying that the US government had not properly reviewed its environmental impact.
 Other lawsuits have repeatedly brought progress to a halt, earning Keystone XL the nickname "zombie pipeline."

-Critics also accused the project of failing to properly protect pipeline workers from the coronavirus.
+Critics have also accused the project of failing to properly protect pipeline workers from COVID-19.
 Indigenous tribes and other rural communities located along the route said they feared workers would bring in the virus.

 "Tar sands are not compatible with a future that deals with climate change in any meaningful way," Charlie Kronick, a UK Greenpeace campaigner and oil industry analyst, told DW.